London Roosters

 London Roosters is an English wheelchair rugby league team based in Gillingham, Kent and competes in the RFL Wheelchair Super League.
 The club has played its home games at the Medway Park Sports Centre since its formation in 2022 following the merging of three clubs – Argonauts, Gravesend Dynamite and Medway Dragons clubs.
 (Note: The clubs also continued to operate separate teams in the lower divisions.
 As of 2025 Medway Dragons and Gravesend Dynamite compete in the Regional South.)

 History

 In their first season, London Roosters finished as semi-finalists in the 2022 RFL Wheelchair Super League.
 The same result followed in 2023, and again in 2024.
 The 2025 season saw the club's first major final appearance is the 2025 Challenge Cup where they lost 24–46 to Halifax Panthers.
+This was followed three months later by another loss to Halifax in the Super League Grand Final.